iamMurithi/Scripts-for-Rosemary/docs/guides/prerequisites.md

 3. **Enable OEM Unlocking**:
    - In Developer options, enable `OEM unlocking`
    - This allows bootloader modification
+   - Set up a Xiaomi Mi account and confirm the log in details (crucial!)

 ## 🛠️ Software Installation